 So, even if one chooses to dismiss CO2 as an air pollutant and argues that the gas is needed to support and sustain plant life, which helps support and sustain human and animal life, too much of it can and does have a countervailing, damaging effect; the result of that atmospheric carbon increase being the negative corresponding consequences the world is experiencing today.

-In concluding, as I’ve expressed in the past and will emphasize here again, the message that I would like people, readers to take away is this: Air pollution is responsible, according to the World Health Organization, for the premature deaths of handily 7 million people worldwide per year and then some, that’s 1-out-of-every-8 people succumbing to air pollution’s effects annually.
-These numbers have only grown worse.
+In concluding, as I’ve expressed in the past and will emphasize here again, the message that I would like people, readers to take away is this: Air pollution is responsible, according to the World Health Organization, for some 7 million annual premature deaths worldwide.
+That’s 1-in-8 early deaths resulting from air pollution’s effects.
+The numbers have worsened.
 And unless we reverse course regarding the fossil-fuel-burning path chosen, there will be even more such early deaths attributed to the igniting of these fuels.

 World leaders have it in their power to make possible a real and measurable difference putting the planet on track to air remedy and recovery and, by extension, ocean remedy and recovery.
 I urge them to do so.